noelkronenberg/utils/docs/source/index.rst

 Welcome to MEDA's documentation!
 ================================

 MEDA is a Python package for working with data from the Charité Outcomes Research Repository (CORR) and other EHR databases.
-It aims to provide utilities for the most important data science tasks with publication-ready results.
+It aims to provide utilities for the most important medical data science tasks with publication-ready results.

 |Unit Tests| |Documentation|